absqueued/awesome/README.md

 - [swc-project/swc](https://github.com/swc-project/swc) - Rust-based platform for the Web
 - [sycamore-rs/sycamore](https://github.com/sycamore-rs/sycamore) - A library for creating reactive web apps in Rust and WebAssembly
 - [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop and mobile applications with a web frontend.
-- [wasmerio/wasmer](https://github.com/wasmerio/wasmer) - 🚀 The leading Wasm Runtime supporting WASIX and WASI
+- [wasmerio/wasmer](https://github.com/wasmerio/wasmer) - 🚀 Fast, secure, lightweight containers based on WebAssembly
 - [web-infra-dev/rspack](https://github.com/web-infra-dev/rspack) - The fast Rust-based web bundler with webpack-compatible API 🦀️
 - [zed-industries/zed](https://github.com/zed-industries/zed) - Code at the speed of thought – Zed is a high-performance, multiplayer code editor from the creators of Atom and Tree-sitter.